Dressed-Asymptotic States and QED Infrared Physics: Example: Quantum Electrodynamics in Coulomb gauge

-for the functions of the gauge transformation for ``in/out'' asymptotic states.
+for the functions of the large gauge transformation for ``in/out'' asymptotic states.
 These relations correspond to the existence of the large gauge charge in \cite{Kapec:2015ena} and their large gauge transformation.

 We discuss the asymptotic symmetry of QED in more detail.
-We have seen that the asymptotic symmetry appear as a restriction on the function $\eps_\pm \left(k,h\right)$ in the zeroth order of $\omega$.
-We rewrite\footnote{ When we consider the Hilbert space, we only need to consider the rays (which identify the states different only from phase factors), so we ignored the phase. } the state of Eq.~(\ref{indress}) or counterpart for the ``out'' state as $\dress{\Psi^{0}_\alpha \left(\pm T \right)}\equiv \ket*{\psi_\alpha}\otimes\ket*{f_\alpha^{0} \left(\pm T \right)}$ and we consider the gauge transformation
+We rewrite\footnote{ When we consider the Hilbert space, we only need to consider the rays (which identify the states different only from phase factors), so we ignored the phase. } the state of Eq.~(\ref{indress}) or counterpart for the ``out'' state as $\dress{\Psi^{0}_\alpha \left(\pm T \right)}\equiv \ket*{\psi_\alpha}\otimes\ket*{f_\alpha^{0} \left(\pm T \right)}$ and we consider the large gauge transformation